react-page/react-page/README.md

 [![Docs Guide](https://img.shields.io/badge/docs-guide-blue.svg)](https://ory-am.gitbooks.io/ory-editor/content/)

-The ORY Editor is part of the Ory Content Toolchain, a set of tools helping you to build, distribute and manage awesome content.
+The ORY Editor is part of the ORY Content Toolchain, a set of tools helping you to build, distribute and manage awesome content.
 *Note:* Please be aware that all features and APIs are experimental.
 Breaking changes will happen with every minor release prior to the 1.0.0 release.